Vladimir-csp/uwsm/README.md

 This makes the end of login shell also be the end of wayland session.

-When `wayland-wm-env@.service` is started during `graphical-session-pre.target` startup, `wayland-session aux prepare-env ${compositor}` is launched (with shared set of custom arguments).
+When `wayland-wm-env@.service` is started during `graphical-session-pre.target` startup, `uwsm aux prepare-env ${compositor}` is launched (with shared set of custom arguments).

-It runs shell code to prepare environment, that sources shell profile, `wayland-session-env*` files, anything that plugins dictate.
+It runs shell code to prepare environment, that sources shell profile, `uwsm-env*` files, anything that plugins dictate.
 Environment state at the end of shell code is given back to the main process.
-`wayland-session` is also smart enough to find login session associated with current TTY and set `$XDG_SESSION_ID`, `$XDG_VTNR`.
+`uwsm` is also smart enough to find login session associated with current TTY and set `$XDG_SESSION_ID`, `$XDG_VTNR`.

 The difference between initial env (that is the state of activation environment) and after all the